DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 ### Data

 The walls that are modeled are defined in a database provided by Alex Shegay.
 The database is a MATLAB variable of type 'structure'.
 The tree-like structure of the variable consists of several levels.
-Each level consists of several varaiables, each being a 1x142 dimension array.
+Each level consists of several variables, each being a 1x142 dimension array.
 Each entry within the array corresponds to a separate wall specimen.
 The order of these entries is consistent throughout the database and reflects the order of walls as appearing in the 'UniqueID' array.

 ### Modeling

 The modeling techniques are inspired by the work of Lu XZ.
 The modeling of these walls make use of the MITC4 shell element.
 This element smears concrete and steel in multiple layers through the thickness of the element.
 Figure 1 demonstrates this.
 Within the shell element, only the transverse steel is smeared with the concrete.
 The shell elements are modeled to be square or close to square for best accuracy, an assumption that follows this is that cover concrete on the ends of the wall are not taken into account as it would produce skinny elements that would cause the wall to fail prematurely.
 The vertical steel bars are modeled as trusses up the wall to better simulate the stress of those bars.
 The opensees material models that are used are:

-* PlaneStressUserMaterial- Utilizes damage mechanisms and smeared crack model to defin a multi-dimensional concrete model
+* PlaneStressUserMaterial- Utilizes damage mechanisms and smeared crack model to define a multi-dimensional concrete model
     * Variables include: compressive strength, tensile strength, crushing strength, strain at maximum and crushing strengths, ultimate tensile strain, and shear retention factor
     * Model can be found in Lu XZs citation